Hire Skilled Midland, Texas Personal Injury Attorneys

 Oil Field Injuries: Job-related conditions are inherently dangerous on the oil field, so there are laws to protect you as an employee if you’re hurt in an accident.

 Other Workplace Accidents: Though Texas employers are not required to carry workers’ compensation insurance, many do.
-You may be entitled to benefits if you’re injured on the job, and other legal remedies are available under certain circumstances.
+Benefits may be available to you if you’re facing a work injury.
+Also, other legal remedies are available under certain circumstances.

 Product Liability: Defects can occur through mistakes in design or the manufacturing process, presenting a risk of injury to consumers.
-If you were hurt, you may have a claim against various entities within the supply chain.
+If you are injured, you may have a claim against various entities within the supply chain.

 Overview of Personal Injury Claims Texas

 Every case is factually different, but there’s one common factor involved with most personal injury accidents: Someone acted carelessly or recklessly, and this conduct caused your injuries.
-In the practice of law, the concept is called negligence and you’re required to prove certain facts to recover compensation.
+In the practice of law, we know the concept as ‘negligence’ and you’re required to prove certain facts to recover compensation.
 The four essential elements are:

 - You must show that the responsible party had a legal duty to exercise reasonable caution;